TaceoLabs/zkllvm-mlir-assigner/tests/README.md

 python tests/run.py --fast
 ```

-If you have some time run the same script without the `--fast` flag (in the home
+If you have some time, run the same script without the `--fast` flag (in the home
-directory, after building) and grab a coffee, this takes some time:
+directory, after building).
+Moreover, grab a coffee.
+This takes some time:

 ```
 python tests/run.py